 Therefore, SACDEP SAYS “give people an opportunity to develop themselves and you will be surprised at what they can do for themselves.”

-These principles have been tested for the past 20 years by SACDEP through many projects.
+These principles have been tested for the past 30 years by SACDEP through many projects.
 Experiences gained have been enormous.
-Based on this practical knowledge, 3 years ago the organization refined sustainable agriculture into 7 key technical pillars which its Programmes thus:-
+Based on this practical knowledge, SACDEP has refined sustainable agriculture into 7 key technical pillars thus:

 - To reduce weakness and vulnerability.
 Farmers are organized into strong groups for different projects and initiatives.